 Now through September 16, 2017, Capitol Federal Savings Bank (CapFed) is offering three Traditions CD Specials: 50-month (2.25% APY), 27-month (1.70% APY), and14-month (1.35% APY) .
 Of the three, the 50-month is the most competitive.
 The minimum deposit is $1k, with no stated balance cap.

 All three Traditions CD Specials are available as IRAs (Traditional, Roth, CESA) earning the same APYs, with the same funding requirements, and the same limited-time availability.

-Retirement accounts limited to 2015 and/or 2016 annual IRA contributions only.
+Retirement accounts limited to 2017 annual IRA contributions only.

 IRA rollovers, renewals, transfers and endorsements NOT eligible.

 As stated on the Important Information page, the Early Withdrawal Penalty reads as follows:

 For certificates with an original or renewal term greater than one year, with the exception of the 14-month CD, the penalty shall be equal to 180 days interest at the contract rate, non-compounded.

 Thanks to DA reader, Carpline, for his Forum post about CapFed’s Traditions CD Specials.

 Headquartered in Topeka, Kansas, CapFed is offering its Traditions CD Specials nationwide.
 According to the promotion page, the Traditions CD Specials can be opened online, in person at of any of branch locations, or by mail (snail mail, not e-mail).

 The online application will be available from “Monday, September 11, 2017 at 8:00 a.m.
 CT through Saturday, September 16, 2017 at 9:00 p.m.
 CT.”
 IRAs cannot be opened online.
 Fax, email, and phone requests will not be honored.
 If you chose the mail option, your letter must be received on or before September 16, 2017.